Hans Eberhard Mayer

-Hans Eberhard Mayer (born 2 February 1932 in Nuremberg) is a German medieval historian, specializing in the Crusades.
+Hans Eberhard Mayer (2 February 1932 – 21 October 2023) was a German medieval historian who specialised in the Crusades.

-Career
+Life and career

-Hans Eberhard Mayer is an international expert on the history of the Crusades.
-He is currently the Professor of Medieval and Modern History at the University of Kiel.
+Hans Eberhard Mayer was born in Nuremberg on 2 February 1932.
+He was an international expert on the history of the Crusades.
+He was the Professor of Medieval and Modern History at the University of Kiel.
 He was elected to the American Philosophical Society in 1978.
 He was honored in the work Montjoie: studies in Crusade history in honour of Hans Eberhard Mayer (1997).

-He was a member of the Monumenta Germaniae Historica between 1956 and 1967.
+Mayer was a member of the Monumenta Germaniae Historica between 1956 and 1967.
 He was a visiting fellow at the German Historical Institute in Rome in 1961.
 He was a visiting fellow in 1965 and visiting scholar in 1970 to Dumbarton Oaks in Washington, D.C., lecturer at the University of Innsbruck between 1964 and 1967, visiting professor at Yale University in 1971, and member of the Institute for Advanced Study in Princeton, New Jersey, between 1972 and 1973.

+Mayer died in Klausdorf on 21 October 2023, at the age of 91.